-Total operating expenditure including repairs and maintenance for the 2024/25 financial year has been appropriated at R814.6 million and at R867 million and R879 million for the two outer years respectively.
+Total operating expenditure including repairs and maintenance for the 2024/25 financial year has been appropriated at R814.6 million and at R867,3 million and R879 million for the two outer years respectively.
 The expenditure framework is informed by the following:

-- Improvement in the provision of the quality-of-service delivery across all services. - Repairs and maintenance expenditure are still limited and below the required NT norm due to financial difficulties, however an amount of R14,9 million, R15 million and R15.6 million over the MTREF has been set aside for refurbishment of infrastructure. - Continued provision of basic services remains a high priority as well as the financial sustainability of services.
+- Improvement in the provision of the quality-of-service delivery across all services. - Repairs and maintenance expenditure are still limited and below the required NT norm due to financial difficulties, however an amount of R14,9 million, R15 million and R15,6 million over the MTREF has been set aside for refurbishment and repairs of municipal infrastructure. - Continued provision of basic services remains a high priority as well as the financial sustainability of services.

-Repayment of long outstanding debts continues to cripple the financial muscle of the institution especially those related Bulk Account and Department of Water & Sanitation.
-Service delivery has previously been neglected due to the financial burden of payment plans that are in place.
+Repayment of long outstanding debts continues to cripple the financial muscle of the institution especially those related to Bulk Accounts for Eskom and Department of Water & Sanitation.
+Service delivery has previously been neglected due to the financial burden of payment plans that are in place, however this budget tends to focus more on municipal fleet replacement to improve the turnaround time on service delivery.